 The Toybox dataset is a video dataset consisting of 12 object categories (airplane, ball, car, cat, cup, duck, giraffe, helicopter, horse, mug, spoon, truck), with 30 different exemplars in each category, each undergoing 10 different transformations, such as translations and rotations, for approximately 20 seconds each (plus a brief canonical shot of the object).
-When the videos are sampled at 1 fps, the entire dataset contains \sim 7K frames from each of the 12 categories for a total of \sim 84K frames (example images from the dataset are shown in Appendix A4).
+When the videos are sampled at 1 fps, the entire dataset contains ~7K frames from each of the 12 categories for a total of ~84K frames (example images from the dataset are shown in Appendix A4).
 We chose the Toybox dataset because it contains developmentally realistic objects (toys) belonging to 12 early-learned basic-level categories in child development (Wang et al., 2018).
-We reasoned that this dataset would thus pose less of a distribution shift problem for our models trained on infant headcam videos, compared to a more complex and diverse dataset such as ImageNet, which is developmentally less realistic (although we do provide results on ImageNet in Appendix A5).
+We reasoned that this dataset would thus pose less of a distribution shift problem for our models trained on baby headcam videos, compared to a more complex and diverse dataset such as ImageNet, which is developmentally less realistic (although we do provide results on ImageNet in Appendix A5).
 Another advantage of the Toybox dataset is that it allows us to evaluate the robustness of self-supervised models to a variety of natural transformations.

 Because both the labeled S and the Toybox datasets are video datasets originally, they contain temporal correlations between nearby frames.
 This raises the potential concern that with random iid train-test splits, even models employing relatively low-level strategies might be able to perform well by exploiting these temporal correlations.
-To address this concern, in addition to evaluating the performance of simple baseline models like the shallow HOG model and the random MobileNetV2 model on these datasets, we also introduced more challenging train-test splits for both datasets.
+To address this concern, in addition to evaluating the performance of simple baseline models like the shallow HOG model and the random MobileNetV2 model on these datasets, we also introduced more challenging traintest splits for both datasets.
 For the labeled S dataset, we reduced the temporal correlations between train and test data by subsampling the entire dataset by a factor of 10 (i.e. an effective frame rate of 0.1 fps).
 For the Toybox dataset, we introduced an exemplar split to examine generalization to novel category exemplars, using 90% of the exemplars for training and 10% for testing (i.e. 27 vs. 3 exemplars from each class).
+Example images from all evaluation conditions are shown in Appendix A6.

 Figure 3 shows the top-1 classification accuracy of all models on the linear classification tasks for both random iid splits (with 50% training-50% test data) and the more challenging splits discussed above.
-We observe that the self-supervised models with the temporal classification objective perform well in all cases, sometimes even outperforming the strong ImageNettrained baseline model.
-Of particular note is the fact that temporal classification models trained on data from children A and Y are able to generalize well to labeled data from baby S. The temporal classification model outperformed the contrastive self-supervised models in all conditions.
-The random MobileNetV2 model and the shallow HOG model generally perform poorly compared to the other models, suggesting that learning and sufficiently deep models are necessary for these tasks.
-The selfsupervised models continue to perform reasonably well on the more challenging splits, suggesting that their performance cannot be explained in terms of simple, low-level strategies.
+We observe that the self-supervised models with the temporal classification objective perform well in all cases, sometimes even outperforming the strong ImageNet-trained baseline model.
+Of particular note is the fact that temporal classification models trained on data from children A and Y are able to generalize well to labeled data from child S. The temporal classification model outperformed the contrastive self-supervised models in all conditions.